 Oh no, I lost count of how many characters died.
 Hahaha.
 I don’t care about Game of Thrones, but fans of the latter might like this book indeed.
 Reading it was such a delight, especially because I simultaneously listened to the Audible version that featured a full cast of British-sounding narrators.

-In a nutshell, The Smoke Thieves is a novel about five unique characters: Catherine, Ambrose, Tash, March, and Edyon.
+The Smoke Thieves is a novel about five unique characters: Catherine, Ambrose, Tash, March, and Edyon.
 Their world is divided into three kingdoms: Brigant, Pitoria, and Calidor.
 Brigant and Calidor are at war although their kings are siblings.
 The said protagonists have different backgrounds (and story arcs), but their paths eventually converge because of a bottle of magical smoke and the machinations of each kingdom.
-Basically, you can look forward to a lot of political intrigue, Feminist discourse, and even romance.
+Basically, you can look forward to much political intrigue, Feminist discourse, and even romance.

 The first thing I liked about The Smoke Thieves was its pacing.
 I usually struggle with books with more than 400 or 500 pages, so I was surprised that I had no trouble finishing this one.
 The chapters were short, and each POV was entertaining.
 Thus, I felt like I was reading a breezy contemporary novel.
 However, this book might be overwhelming for readers who aren’t used to multiple perspectives.